jacobbianco/StockSearch/README.md

 # Homework4

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project was generated with Angular CLI version 15.2.4.
+The app makes calls to the Alpha Vantage API to get real time stock data, and then plots this data using the Angular directive NGX eCharts.
+It also makes use of Angular routing to show different pages based on different queries.
+It should be noted that Alpha Vantage only allows a certain number of API calls per minute/per day, so an influx of queries can result in a failed search.

 ## Development server